Cognigy/Documentation/docs/en/docs/live-agent/FAQs.md

 to undo this step quickly.
 In case you need to do so, please reach support.

 ### Is antivirus file upload scanning enabled for App and Trial environments?
-NO, antivirus file upload scanning is not enabled for App and Trial environments.
+The antivirus file upload scanning needs to be configured at the infrastructure level, and it is not enabled for the Trial and App instances at the moment.

 ## Live Agent OData service